 Presidential Family Fun Day

-On Saturday (Feb.17) , from 11:30 a.m.–3 p.m. head over to the National Portrait Gallery to celebrate not only the presidents, but also fifty years of their hallmark exhibition “America’s Presidents!”
-There will be live music, art activities, tours with historians, and a special appearance by Washington Nationals’ Running Presidents.
+On Feb.15 from 11:30 a.m.–p.m. head over to the National Portrait Gallery to celebrate the presidents.
+There will be live music, art activities, tours with historians, and (just maybe!) a special appearance by Washington Nationals’ Running Presidents.

 750 Ninth St. NW

 —Meghan Yudes Meyers Ayren Jackson-Cannady and Guiomar Ochoa